Making an ICBC Claim

 Dealing with ICBC can be difficult, time-consuming, and complicated.
 Hiring an experienced personal injury lawyer is always recommended when seeking compensation after a road accident to make the process easier on you and help you get what you are owed.

-Get in touch with Hoogbruin and Company today for a free consultation to discuss your claim and determine what your next steps should be.
+Get in touch with Hoogbruin and Company today for a consultation to discuss your claim and determine what your next steps should be.